Emmanuel-Desouza/Project-2/Project-2.md

 ![public address from web browser](./images/public-address-echo.png)

-# PHP environment is ready to connect and interact with your MySQL server.
+# PHP environment is ready to connect and interact with MySQL server.

 # We have built a flexible foundation for serving PHP websites and applications to your visitors, using Nginx as web server and MySQL as database management system.